Friday, 27 March 2009

 A female protester, who wished not to be named, believed that how the police treated students on the day was unfair.

-"Girls were hit- I have bruises on my arm from them pushing me down the str
+"Girls were hit- I have bruises on my arm from them pushing me down the street."

 Another protester asserted his reasons for participating in the demonstration.